Yandex Cloud

 An FQDN in c-<cluster_ID>.rw.mdb.yandexcloud.net format always points to the current master host in the cluster.
 You can request the cluster ID with the list of clusters in the folder.

-When connecting to this FQDN, both read and write operations are allowed.
+When connecting to this FQDN, you can perform read and write operations.

 Use master host special FQDN-based connections only for processes that can cope with database being unavailable for writing for up to 10 minutes.